UST-QuAntiL/icwe-tutorial/handson.md

 Configure the Warm-Starting Task using the values shown below.
 Thereby, ``Initial State Warm-Start Egger`` is selected as the warm-starting method, which was introduced in [this paper](https://quantum-journal.org/papers/q-2021-06-17-479/).
 Furthermore, we will use QAOA to solve the MaxCut problem, thus, select ``QAOA`` as the quantum algorithm to warm-start.
-Finally, utilize the ``Goemans– Williamson`` algorithm to calculate the initial state to use, as well as ``10`` iterations to use for the approximation.
+Finally, utilize the ``Goemans–Williamson`` algorithm to calculate the initial state to use, as well as ``10`` iterations to use for the approximation.

 ![Modeler Configure Warm-Start](./resources/images/modeler-warm-start.png)